 This field shall specify the number of times the tape has been loaded since the first time the tape was written.
 One load shall consist of threading the tape around the drum of the drive mechanism, positioning the tape ready for use and later unthreading the tape.
-The number accumulates over the life of the tape but shall be zeroed by a format pass.
+The number accumulates over the life of the tape unless a format pass is performed, in which case this field is re-set to the value 0.
 This field shall be Reserved in the System Log of Partition 0 of a partitioned tape.